Memory and Caching

 Datomic processes maintain an LRU Java object cache that contains segments of index or log, typically a few thousand datoms per segment.
-When a Datomic API needs data, Datomic looks in the object cache first.
+When a Datomic process needs data, Datomic looks in the object cache first.
 If the data is unavailable locally, Datomic will read the data from memcached or from storage, and then store the data in the cache.

 The object cache size is limited by the object-cache-max property on the transactor and by the datomic.ObjectCacheMax Java system property on the peer.

 Unlike the memory index, the object cache can vary (in both configuration and contents) across the different processes in a Datomic system.
 Because each process maintains its own cache, it will automatically adjust over time to its workload.

 Memcached is an optional addition to a Datomic system, providing another level of cache between the in-process object cache and storage.
 Adding memcached to a system can reduce the load on storage, and can reduce the latency associated with populating the object cache.